 Ms. French Shaw is ranked Band 1 for Private Equity: Buyouts in Massachusetts by Chambers USA, where she is described as “a creative problem solver,” "very pragmatic and a good negotiator.”
 She is “a wonderful lawyer with great perspective and communication skills.”
 She is also recognized for Private Equity: Buyouts Nationwide by Chambers USA and ranked as a “Highly Regarded” lawyer for Private Equity in the U.S. by IFLR1000.
-Ms. French Shaw was recognized among the top 300 women lawyers globally as a leader in Private Equity in the U.S. in IFLR1000’s inaugural edition of its “Women Leaders” publication in 2018 and again in 2019.
+Ms. French Shaw is recognized among the top 300 women lawyers globally as a leader in Private Equity in the U.S. in IFLR1000’s “Women Leaders” publication.
 She was also named among the 2015 “Dealmakers of the Year” by The American Lawyer and 2015 “Top Women of Law” by Massachusetts Lawyers Weekly and was recognized by Expert Guides’ 2014 “Women in Business Law” as an expert in Private Equity.
 Ms. French Shaw has been named a Private Equity “MVP” by Law360 and as a “Dealmaker of the Week” by The Am Law Daily.

 - Advent International Corporation and its portfolio companies in several transactions, including its: